zahiruliman/segakAI/instructions/instruction.md

 - **Project Wiki/README:**
   - Expand the README.md with instructions on setting up environment variables, running the development server, and deploying to production.
 - **Example Response Documentation:**
-  - Document expected API responses (as shown in the API request/response section above) in the project’s Wiki or a dedicated API documentation file.
+  - Document expected API responses (as shown in the API request/response section above) in the project's Wiki or a dedicated API documentation file.

 ---